koenigpe/rcr8/readme.md

 ## Goal (work in progress)

-The goal of this project is to turn a rc car into a self driving car
+The goal of this project is to turn a rc car into a self driving car using reinforcement learning

 ![alt text](img/box.jpg "box.jpg")